corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-crypto-extensions.md

 ---
 date: '2023-02-10'
 version: 'Corda 5.0 Beta 4'
-title: "net.corda.v5.crypto"
+title: "net.corda.v5.crypto.extensions"
 menu:
   corda5:
-    identifier: corda5-api-crypto
+    identifier: corda5-api-crypto-extensions
     parent: corda5-api
-    weight: 5000
+    weight: 5050
 section_menu: corda5
 ---
-# net.corda.v5.crypto
+# net.corda.v5.crypto.extensions
-The `corda-crypto` module is one of several modules of the `Corda Crypto API`.
-The module defines low-level services that can be used to extend functionality of the Corda Crypto Library by implementing them in a CPK.
+The `corda-crypto-extensions` module is one of several modules of the `Corda Crypto API`.
+This module defines low-level crypto capabilities that can be used to extend functionality of the Corda Crypto Library by implementing them in a CPK.

 # Extending Supported Digest Algorithms